PerJNilsson/C---threads/report.md

-# Assignment report on multithreading
+# Assignment report on multithreading, hpcgp031

 ## Comments about resubmission